nvidia-holoscan/holohub/utilities/benchmarking/README.md

 benchmarking of C++ HoloHub applications.
 We plan to have support for Python applications in the future.

 ## Pre-requisites
-The following Python libraries need to be installed to run the benchmarking scripts (`pip install <library name>` can be used):
+The following Python libraries need to be installed to run the benchmarking scripts (`pip install -r requirements.txt` can be used):

 ```
 numpy matplotlib nvitop argparse